vishwa24816/Code-based-Chatbot-using-qwen/README.md

 Open your browser and navigate to `http://localhost:8501` to access the app.

-## 📬 Stay Updated with Our Newsletter!

-**Get a FREE Data Science eBook** 📖 with 150+ essential lessons in Data Science when you subscribe to our newsletter!
-Stay in the loop with the latest tutorials, insights, and exclusive resources.
-[Subscribe now!](https://join.dailydoseofds.com)

 [![Daily Dose of Data Science Newsletter](https://github.com/patchy631/ai-engineering/blob/main/resources/join_ddods.png)](https://join.dailydoseofds.com)

 ## Contribution

 Contributions are welcome!
 Feel free to fork this repository and submit pull requests with your improvements.